Can I Sue for Emotional Distress After a Motorcycle Accident Injury?

 Types of Recoverable Emotional Damages

-- Mental Anguish: Compensation for mental anguish is often included in pain and suffering damages, covering the psychological harm you endured as a result of the other party’s negligence.
+• Mental Anguish: Compensation for mental anguish is often included in pain and suffering damages, covering the psychological harm you endured as a result of the other party’s negligence.

-- Loss of Enjoyment of Life: When emotional distress significantly impairs a person’s ability to enjoy life’s pleasures, they may be entitled to compensation for the loss of enjoyment of life.
+• Loss of Enjoyment of Life: When emotional distress significantly impairs a person’s ability to enjoy life’s pleasures, they may be entitled to compensation for the loss of enjoyment of life.

 A personal injury lawyer is also responsible for gathering evidence to substantiate your emotional distress claims.
 This may include medical records, expert testimony from mental health professionals, witness statements, and any documentation supporting the emotional distress you’ve endured.
-Afterwards they can calculate the damages, drawing upon their experience, they determine a reasonable amount of compensation for emotional damages.
+Afterward, they can calculate the damages, drawing upon their experience, and they determine a reasonable amount of compensation for emotional damages.

 Motorcyclist Attorney is Here to Help

 Were you involved in a motorcycle accident in California?
 Is your mental health suffering as a consequence of other people’s negligence?
-Your planning to sue for emotional distress?
+Are you planning to sue for emotional distress?
 Having an experienced motorcycle accident attorney on your side to take legal action is always the best option.
 At Motorcyclist Attorney, our team of motorcycle accident lawyers will ensure you recover the compensation you deserve.

 Our motorcycle accident lawyers want to relieve you of the burden as much as we can, which is why we operate on a contingency fee basis, which means you don’t have to pay us a single cent unless we win your case.
 Call us at (844) 284-9437 for a free, no-obligation consultation.
 Your emotional injuries matter!